-- 2. Student loans can be settled if they are not government backed, but they cannot be discharged in bankruptcy and they can garnish your wages 15% of your net pay without a court order.
+- Student loans can be settled if they are not government-backed, but they cannot be discharged in bankruptcy, and they can garnish your wages 15% of your net pay without a court order.

 - If a client is “active military,”: This debt negotiation program may hurt your credit, that negative effect may conflict with your security clearances.
 This can quickly be resolved by a simple conversation with your commanding officer, or we can provide you with a letter explaining that you are in a debt negotiation program and its impact on your credit.
 Furthermore, if you do not wish to notify your commanding officer of your involvement in this program, they may still be alerted by the negative impact on your credit score.

-- 4. Golden Financial Services does not clean up, fix, or repair credit, but once a settlement has been completed, you will no longer owe that debt and your credit report will reflect a zero balance for that account.
+- Golden Financial Services does not clean up, fix, or repair credit, but once a settlement has been completed, you will no longer owe that debt, and your credit report will reflect a zero balance for that account.
 Does debt negotiation affect your credit score?
-The debt negotiation program will have a negative effect on your credit while on the program since your creditors will not be paid on a monthly basis.
-However, your credit score can be rebuilt easier than if you were to have filed for bankruptcy.
+The debt negotiation program will have a negative effect on your credit while on the program since your creditors will not be paid every month.
+However, your credit score can be rebuilt easier than if you filed for bankruptcy.
 Learn more about how a debt settlement program can affect your credit score.

-- 5. Golden Financial Services cannot stop interest, late fees and penalties that may accrue on your accounts during a debt negotiation program, but we will settle for the full amount listed by your creditor at the time of settlement.
-Your monthly payments in the debt negotiation program will not change based on the change in your balances from the creditors.
+- 5. Golden Financial Services cannot stop interest, late fees, and penalties that may accrue on your accounts during a debt negotiation program.
+Still, we will settle for the total amount listed by your creditor at the time of settlement.
+Your monthly payments in the debt negotiation program will not change based on your balances from the creditors.
 There are fees charged for the program, but they will be included in your monthly payment.